Health Promotion and Health Behavior

 Your experience as a health promotion and health behavior student

-Oregon State’s MPH in health promotion and health behavior consists of small classes taught by tenure-track faculty who provide individualized attention to create a positive environment.
+Oregon State’s MPH in health promotion and health behavior consists of small classes taught by tenure-track faculty who provide individualized attention to create a positive and welcoming environment.
 These faculty members will also be your advisors and mentors.

 You’ll learn to develop, implement and evaluate health promotion programs and translate evidence-based programs to practice.